synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

   </head>
 ```

-The above HTML defines the header of the page (for example, the `<title>`), plus pulls in four other files.
+The above HTML defines the header of the page (for example, the `<title>`), plus pulls in *four other files*.

 **NOTE** – many of these other files have their own walk-through sections, later in this document.

 Here I will just note that the file extensions give an indication of what each file contributes to the web page:

 - Cascading Style Sheets (.css files) affect the look of the page, but not its content
-- Javascript (.js) files actually add code to the web page
+- Javascript (.js) files actually add *code* to the web page

-For an example of just how much impact a CSS file can have on a website without changing the actual HTML and CSS, please see http://www.csszengarden.com/
+For an example of *just how much impact* a CSS file can have on a website *without* changing the actual HTML and CSS, please see http://www.csszengarden.com/

-Next the definition of the body (main portion) of the web page begins.
+Next the definition of the body (main portion) of the web page **begins**.

 **NOTE** – the body definition is everything between the `<body>` and `</body>` tags.